Vegetarian Zürcher Geschnetzeltes with Hash Browns (Sliced Meat Zurich Style, without the, you know, Meat)

 • 250 g mushrooms

-• 2 tablespoons sunflower seed oil
+• 2 tablespoons of sunflower seed oil

 • 25 g butter